Hair fetishism: Characteristics

 Hair fetishism manifests itself in a variety of behaviors.
 A fetishist may enjoy seeing or touching hair, pulling on or cutting the hair of another person.
 Besides enjoyment they may become sexually aroused from such activities.
 It may also be described as an obsession, as in the case of hair washing or dread of losing hair.
 Arousal by head hair may arise from seeing or touching very long or short hair, wet hair, a certain color of hair or a particular hairstyle.
 Others may find the attraction of literally "having sex with somebody's hair" as a fantasy or fetish.
-The fetish affects both men and women.
+The fetish can affect people of all genders and sexual orientations.

 Some people feel pleasure when their hair is being cut or groomed.
 This is because they produce endorphins giving them a feeling which is similar to that of a head massage, laughter, or caress.
-On the other hand, many people feel some level of anxiety when their head hair is being cut.
 Sigmund Freud stated that cutting woman's long hair by men may represent a fear and/or concept of castration, meaning that a woman's long hair represents a figurative penis and that by cutting off her hair a man may feel dominance as castrator, not the castrated one (while paradoxically also being reassured by the fact that the hair will grow again).

-Trichophilia may present with different excitation sources, the most common, but not the only one, being human head hair.
-Trichophilia may also involve facial hair, chest hair, pubic hair, armpit hair and animal fur.
-The excitation can arise from the texture, color, hairstyle and hair length.
-Among the most common variants of this paraphilia are excitation by long hair and short hair, the excitement of blonde hair (blonde fetishism) and red hair (redhead fetishism) and the excitement of the different textures of hair (straight, curly, wavy, etc.).
-Trichophilia can relate to the excitement that is caused by plucking or pulling hair or body hair.
+Trichophilia may present with different excitation sources, the most common being human head hair.
+Less commonly, trichophilia may also involve facial hair, chest hair, pubic hair, armpit hair, and other categories of body hair.
+Among the most common variants of this paraphilia are excitation by hair of a specific length, style, color (such as red or blonde), or texture (straight, curly, wavy, etc.).
+Trichophilia can relate to the excitement that is caused by plucking, pulling, cutting, or otherwise manipulating scalp or body hair.

-Trichophilia is considered a paraphilia which is usually inoffensive.
+Trichophilia is a paraphilia which is usually considered inoffensive.